-A number of these show positive changes in business practices after training a, although a caveat is that most studies only investigate short-term impacts (e.g. 1 year after training), meaning that the sustainability of results is unclear:
+A number of these show positive changes in business practices after training, although a caveat is that most studies only investigate short-term impacts (e.g. 1 year after training), meaning that the sustainability of results is unclear:

 - Bloom et al. (2012), evaluates the effects of four months of intensive management consulting to randomly chosen medium-sized textile producers in India.
 At the end of the consulting services, the authors find an increased adoption of the recommended practices of 38% (compared to 12% for the control firms).
 After one year, employment of these practices had dropped by only 3%.

-- Bruhn, Karlan and Schoar (2012) shows that subsidised consulting services for SMEs in Mexico, which comprised weekly meetings of 4 four hours over 1 year, lead to a 13% increase in marketing and a 7% increase in keeping of formal accounts.
+- Bruhn, Karlan and Schoar (2012) shows that subsidised consulting services for SMEs in Mexico, which comprised four-hour weekly meetings over one year, led to a 13% increase in marketing and a 7% increase in keeping of formal accounts.